enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 Linux comes with an improved version of the shell, which is called **bash**[1].
 From now on, we'll be using these terms interchangeably.

+> 💡 **bash** also refers to the programming language used to interpret the code within the shell.

 Sometimes you might type some commands which are restricted.
 That's where the **root user** comes in.
 It's the unique admin user, with superpowers.
 Unsurprisingly, it's also called the **superuser**.

 The **package manager** removes the tedious process of installing or uninstalling apps.
 Think of a **package** as being an app.